cudoventures/cudos-builders/docker/explorer-v2/readme.md

 1. Provision new SQL instance in gcloud SQL ( or connect to an already created one)
    - must have public IP address enabled
 2. Create a new database in the gcloud SQL instance (public-testnet-explorer-v2 / private-testnet-exporer-v2)
-3. Connect to this instance from your local machine
+3. If needed - you can connect to this instance from your local machine
     - Connection can be made through [gcloud sql auth proxy](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy) through your favorite database explorer / psql console
-4. Once connected to the  DB and execute the DB init sciprt: big_dipper_2_init_script_combined
-5. Provision new Compute Engine instance in gcloud for BDJuno/Parser
+4. Provision new Compute Engine instance in gcloud for BDJuno/Parser
        - RAM has to be >= 8 GB
        - Set book disk to 100 GB
    1. Tag your instance(Networking => Network tags), for example : private-testnet-gql / public-testnet-gql